SichongX/Yelp-Customer-and-Business-Analysis/README.md

-# Yelp_Dataset
+# Yelp Dataset
-Select most valuable businesses for Yelp promotion based on the review and user information
+Rollout great business partners to practice promotion with for maximizing mutual profit, based on the review user records provided.